DragonSenses/Algorithms/LeetCode/89-gray-code/problem.md

   FOR i FROM 1 TO n:
     mask = 1 << (i - 1)  // Set the (i-1)th bit using bit shift

+    // Reverse iterate over current sequence and apply mask FOR j FROM length(result) - 1 DOWN TO 0: result.append(result[j] OR mask)  // Add prefix 1 to mirrored numbers

   RETURN result  // Final Gray Code sequence in decimal form
 ```